Report and Support

 Reporting to an adviser

 Reporting to an adviser is the second option that is available through Report and Support for victims/survivors of misconduct.
 This gives survivors the opportunity to disclose personal details about themselves, the perpetrator, and the incident.
 If a report is made to an adviser, a specially trained staff member from the University will respond.
-They will support with the survivor to understand their options, sign post University and external support services and assist them to take appropriate action and seek a resolution.
+They will support the survivor to understand their options, sign post University and external support services and assist them to take appropriate action and seek a resolution.

 What to do if you’re a survivor of any form of hate crime or misconduct - Report and Support